Dahlia variety Peter

 Dampen the end of the prepared cutting, then dip it in hormone rooting powder.
 Use a dibber or pencil to make a hole about 25mm (1in.) deep in the compost; insert the cutting, and firm it in with your fingers.

 Several cuttings can be put in the same pot, but it is best to stick to only one variety per pot.
-Ensure each pot is labelled to prevent confusion.
+If taking several cuttings of different varieties ensure each pot is labelled to prevent confusion.

 dibber and insert